ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

    -    :^\s*topScore$: Correct.
         :.*: In camel case just put the words after each other but uppercase the first letter of each word after the 1st word.

-.. .. fillintheblank:: fillName3

-   What is the camel case variable name for a variable that represents the last score?

-   -    :^\s*lastScore$: Correct.
-        :.*: In camel case just put the words after each other but uppercase the first letter of each word after the 1st word.
-This would be lastScore

 |Groupwork| Debugging Challenge : Weather Report